-The overview of the Company's assets reported in the Solvency II balance sheet as of YE2016 is shown below.
-For more detailed information on the asset breakdown, refer to template S.02.01.02 in the annex.
+The overview of the Company's assets reported in the Solvency II balance sheet as of year-end 2018 is shown below (with year-end 2017 as comparison period).
+For more detailed information on the asset breakdown, we refer to template S.02.01.02 in the annex.